Deb Louis Résumé and Curriculum Vitae

 Current Status/Recent Professional Practice

-1998-present: Public interest planner, consultant and advocate specializing in housing, family, and community systems; provide technical assistance to grassroots leaders, entrepreneurs, and community organizations; Interim Director, USC Center for Women’s Studies & Programs 2005-2006; Adjunct Professor teaching in Political Science, Criminal Justice, Women’s Studies and Interdisciplinary Studies at USC Upstate, Asheville-Buncombe Technical College and Eastern KY University; Director, Homestead Community Land Trust and Tri-County Association for Microenterprise Development; group eldercare home inspector for Montgomery County, MD 1998-2000; taught at Carroll Community College 1999-2002; taught at UMBC 1992-1999.
+1998-present: Public interest planner, consultant and advocate specializing in housing, family, and community systems; provide technical assistance to grassroots leaders, entrepreneurs, and community organizations; Interim Director, USC Center for Women’s Studies & Programs 2005-2006; Adjunct Professor teaching in Political Science, Criminal Justice, Women’s Studies and Interdisciplinary Studies at USC Upstate, Asheville-Buncombe Technical College and Eastern KY University; Director, Homestead Community Land Trust and Tri-County Association for Microenterprise Development; group eldercare home inspector for Howard and Montgomery Counties, MD 1998-2000; taught at Carroll Community College 1999-2002; taught at UMBC 1992-1999.

 1994-1998: Housing Coordinator, Howard County (MD) Office on Aging, responsible for developing, regulating and providing technical assistance to small community-based group homes for frail elders, and managing state-funded resident subsidy program.
 Also Co-founder and Development Coordinator, Family Eldercare Institute, to train economically disadvantaged women for employment and microenterprise opportunities in eldercare in the single-family, client-centered environment, and serve as a center for training and information for professionals in the field.

 1993-1994: Facilitator, Women Entrepreneurs of Baltimore Business Training Course.
 Redesigned curriculum for teaching small business development skills to community women in Baltimore, and taught two cycles of course.
 Also Resource Development Coordinator for the National Congress of Neighborhood Women’s network of grassroots women’s organizations engaged in community development activities.